 Section 530(a) of the Revenue Act of 1978.
-Briefly, this section relieves an employer of certain employment tax responsibilities for individuals treated as independent contractors and not as employees.
+This section relieves an employer of certain employment tax responsibilities for individuals not treated as employees.
 It also provides relief to taxpayers under audit or involved in administrative or judicial proceedings.

 Tax Court review of request for relief from joint and several liability on a joint return.
-As discussed later, under Relief from joint and several liability on a joint return, you can request relief from liability for tax you owe, plus related penalties and interest, that you believe should be paid by your spouse (or former spouse).
-You also can petition (ask) the Tax Court to review your request for innocent spouse relief or your election to allocate liability if:
+As discussed later, at Relief from joint and several liability on a joint return under Claims for Refund, you can request relief from liability for tax you owe, plus related penalties and interest, that you believe should be paid by your spouse (or former spouse).
+You also can petition (ask) the Tax Court to review your request for innocent spouse relief or separation of liability if either:

-- The IRS sends you a determination notice denying, in whole or in part, your request for or election of relief, or - You have not received a determination notice from the IRS within 6 months from the date you file Form 8857.
+- The IRS sends you a determination notice denying, in whole or in part, your request, or - You do not receive a determination notice from the IRS within 6 months from the date you file Form 8857.

-You must petition the Tax Court to review your request during the 90-day period that begins on the date the IRS mails you a determination notice.
+If you receive a determination notice, you must petition the Tax Court to review your request during the 90-day period that begins on the date the IRS mails the notice.
 See Publication 971 for more information.